Christine-horrocks/Thermostat/README.md

 Can you understand the rules that govern the behaviour of the this keyword?

-Can you follow the flow of an Ajax request and response?

-Can you follow the flow of control through code that uses callbacks?

 Can you encapsulate behaviour in JavaScript?

 Can you get visibility effectively in JavaScript?